 Ken Gagne: I already am.
-I know this [crosstalk 00:42:20] sorry.
 The damage has long been done.
 Before there were even video games, I would spend so much time looking very closely in my hands at a book.
 I loved to read.
 I still do.
 Unfortunately, with the pandemic and the state of libraries, it’s moved to eBooks.
 I’m still staring at a screen, but I am still reading books.
 And in one of your videos, you said something that I have to assume was tongue in cheek.
 You said, “Nobody has ever had anything bad to say about escaping into a good book compared to video games.”
 That can’t be true.

 Dr. Rachel Kowert: Well, I mean, I think anecdotally, it’s true because if you think about the way escapism, we talk about escapism in games, it’s always framed negatively.
 You’re escaping into games, you’re escaping the real world, you’re leaving your lives and you’re going into this fantasy world.
 But the phrase escape into a good book, that has a very positive connotation.
 Oh, it’s taking you too far away world and you get to experience different lives.
 Well, that’s the same darn thing, isn’t it?

 Ken Gagne: In a sense yes.
 But I think it also depends on what kind of book you’re escaping into.
 I think that at least in my experience, for example, fantasy and science fiction can often be looked down upon as, and maybe that’s not talking about the same thing, but at least I know a lot of kids were made fun of for reading books instead of playing sports.
 And even if you look at the Disney movie, Beauty and the Beast, Belle was that weird one who walked around town, reading a book.